-Gentle and calm, the Himalayans chose to be in a quiet environment.
+Gentle and calm, the Himalayans choose to be in a quiet environment.
 They are very relaxed and prefer lounging on a sofa with their human companion.
 Himalayans communicate with their expressive eyes and their soft, harmonious voice.
-They are an adaptable cat breed and will love living with any family with lots of love and attention to give.
+They are an adaptable breed and enjoy living with any family who gives them lots of love and attention.

-Compared to the other breeds in the Persian Breed Group, the Himalayans are docile and will display sudden bursts of kitten-like actions.
-You can see them napping in one corner then suddenly bursts into action, running and rolling around the household.
+Compared to the other breeds in the Persian Breed Group, the Himalayans are docile but will display sudden bursts of kitten-like actions.
+You can see them napping in one corner then suddenly burst into action, running and rolling around the household.
 This cat breed loves to play with interactive toys, catnip mice, and chase balls.
-And because of their laidback personality, you have to encourage them to exercise daily.
+Still, because of their laid back personality, you have to encourage them to exercise daily.

-Himalayans will love to be next to their human companion.
-You can frequently see this cat sleeping in bed or in the lap of their human companion when they are in the mood for some love and attention.
-Himalayans don’t mind any changes in their routine – just make sure that you provide them plenty of love, interaction and attention.
+Himalayans love to be next to their human companion.
+You can frequently find this cat sleeping in bed or in the lap of their human companion when they are in the mood for some love and attention.
+Unlike some other cat breeds, Himalayans don’t mind changes to their routine – just make sure that you provide them plenty of love, interaction and attention.

 These cats are considered the “gentle giant” in the cat world.
-Despite their large size – due to their long hair – they have a sweet, mild, yet playful nature.
-If you are considering a low-maintenance cat breed, this breed may not be the right companion for you.
-Their long and silky coat needs daily care.
+Despite their large size, they have a sweet, mild, yet playful nature.
+However, if you are considering a low-maintenance cat breed, this breed may not be the right companion for you as their long and silky coat needs daily care.

 - Grooming: Everyday 10/10